-1. How to Create Lettering With the Pen Tool
+1. How to Create Hand Lettering With the Pen Tool

 On the first sketch, I’m trying to insert the quote inside a house shape, but in this case, I think the image looks somewhat cramped and busy with the unneeded details, while the main part of the composition—the lettering itself—is too monotonous.
 Apart from that, it doesn’t interact with the word "heart", which is another important and meaningful element of the whole phrase, balancing with the word "home".

 Thinking this way, I make another rough sketch (even rougher than the first one, as you may notice), where I clearly emphasize both words.
 I also add a touch of symbolism, depicting a stylized roof on top of the word "home" and placing the word "heart" into a heart shape.
 Now everything looks more balanced and meaningful.
 Let’s make a poster from the second sketch!

 If you want to use the same sketch as a reference image, you can right-click on the screenshot below and Save it to your computer.

 Let's continue with the hand-lettering practice.
 Create a 3000 x 3000 px, 300 ppi New Document and place your sketch there.
 We'll learn how to draw letters in Photoshop.

 Use the Eyedropper Tool (I) to pick the dark-blue color from the sketch and apply it to the Background Layer using the Paint Bucket Tool (G).